 Sometimes it’s a no-brainer, such as when you get sued or when you’re arrested or charged with a crime.
 But keep in mind that people hire lawyers for advice and expertise all of the time, in all kinds of situations.
+If you’re dealing with divorce or marital issues, you can find trustworthy lawyers on Capital Family Law Group who consists of experts to help you resolve conflicts in your family.
 While you may be able to get through a legal problem without hiring a lawyer, you should always remember that when you represent yourself, you might have a “fool for a client,” as the saying goes.

 One of the first things to ask yourself in deciding if you should consult an attorney is: “What’s at stake?”
 When your finances or liberties are in serious jeopardy, the obvious answer is to get legal help.
 But what is serious?

 An ordinary parking summons is a brush with the law, but you need not consult with an attorney to pay the fine or even to fight it.
 However, if you’ve accumulated a number of unpaid parking tickets and a warrant has been issued for your arrest, you would probably want to hire a lawyer to help you best resolve the situation, and perhaps save you money or even keep you out of jail.